-In an allocation-based program, the quota for a group is divided among individuals or smaller groups, who can then choose when to use that allocation.
-Allocation-based management approaches would distribute fishing privileges at the beginning of the fishing year, and are more effective in ensuring that harvest does not exceed a pre-determined amount of allowable catch (e.g., the recreational sector annual catch limit), than using traditional management tools, alone.
+Allocation-based management approaches would distribute fishing privileges at the beginning of the fishing year, and are generally more effective in ensuring that harvest does not exceed a predetermined amount of allowable catch (e.g., the amount of the recreational sector ACL assigned to the program), than using traditional management tools alone (Johnston et al. 2007).
 These types of programs provide greater flexibility to charter vessel operators in terms of when and how they use their portion of the allocated quota.
 On the other hand, some charter vessel operators may not be satisfied with the amount of quota they would receive under a given program.

 Some allocation-based programs distribute shares, which are a set percentage of the quota.
 If an individual or group holds shares, each year they would receive the amount of pounds representing the percentage of the quota held, which is their allocation.
 The allocation amount changes if the quota changes, but the amount of shares remains the same, unless the transfer of shares is allowed.
-In other programs the allocation would change from year to year, depending on the quota, changing membership in a group, change in average weight of fish, or other factors.
-In these cases, shares would not be needed and only allocation would be distributed.
+In other programs, shares are not used, only annual allocation.
+Under this type of program, the allocation would change from year to year, depending on the quota, changing membership of participants, change in average weight of fish, or other factors.